rkirszba/darkly/file_upload/Ressources/walkthrough.md

 ## Some ways to avoid it

-* do not only trust the request body as it can be modified by the attacker
+* do not trust the request body as it can be modified by the attacker
 * list allowed extensions (and be careful with all the techniques intented at bypassing it)
 * validate the file type